matteorinalduzzi/TTM/README.md

 The RMLV's rich and well-maintained dataset, coupled with ISPRA's expertise in water resource management, makes it an ideal source for developing a robust time series model to predict Venetian Lagoon tide levels.

 Fortunately, the data downloaded from ISPRA's RMLV network is already preprocessed and quality-controlled.
 This eliminates the need for extensive cleaning steps on our end, allowing us to seamlessly integrate it into our pipeline using the provided Python Jupyter Notebook code.
-The code snippet demonstrates how to load each dataset and merge them into a unified DataFrame named `df_venice` for further analysis and model training.
+The provided Jupyter Notebook in ther dataset/venice directory demonstrates how to load each dataset and merge them into a unified DataFrame named `df_venice` for further analysis and model training.

-This Jupyter Notebook is designed to load and process data for predicting Venetian Lagoon tide levels.
 Here's a breakdown of the code:

 **1. Importing Library:**

-The code likely starts by importing the `pandas` library (usually denoted as `pd`) for data manipulation.
+The code starts by importing the `pandas` library (usually denoted as `pd`) for data manipulation.

 **2. Loading Data (Tide Level by Year):**